mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

 ---
-title: Spring Security for Spring Certification
+title: Spring Security in Spring Certification
 search: true
 tags:
   - Java
   - Spring
+  - Spring Security
 toc: true
 toc_label: "My Table of Contents"
 toc_icon: "cog"
 classes: wide
 ---

-Spring Security is worth 6% of the certification.
+Spring Security is worth 6% of the professional certification, only.

 ### What are authentication and authorization?
 Which must come first?
  - Authentication: who are you?